Frequently Asked Questions (FAQs)

 6. When is the best time for new members to come along?

-New members are welcome to come along on any Wednesday evening, although it is advisable to make contact with us first.
-In that way we can ensure that a member of the committee can be there to meet you and introduce you to some of our existing members.
-Please either telephone our membership secretary or use the contact form to send us a message advising when you would like to visit.
+New members are welcome, although we do ask that you make contact with us first.
+In that way we can ensure that a member of the committee can be there on a Wednesday evening to meet you and introduce you to some of our existing members.
+Please use the contact form to send our membership secretary a message, advising when you would like to visit.
 You are most welcome to make your first visit free of charge as a taster and this would be totally without any obligation or pressure to join.
+Please note that you may be asked to go on a waiting list, if the membership maximum has been reached.

 7. How do you advise members of forthcoming activities?